 - Duration: about 3h30 hiking time

-- Price : 55 CHF / person for the night in a dormitory including evening meal and breakfast.
+- Price: 70 CHF / person for the night in a dormitory including evening meal and breakfast.

 Possibility to book a picnic for the next day at 15 CHF.

-- The hut : No shower or electricity and the toilets are outside (but ultra clean!), but let’s be honest that’s not why we come….
+- The hut: No shower or electricity (possibility to charge your phone though) and the toilets are outside (but ultra clean!), but let’s be honest that’s not why we come….
 The atmosphere, the panorama, the food, the homemade bread and Fabienne the guardian are the real reasons to come and discover this jewel!

-The next morning we started the ascent of Susanfe Pass early in the morning.
-One, in order to be able to enjoy a little bit of walking in the shade, but also because we knew that a big piece would wait for us once we got to the pass: the Haute Cime!
+The next morning we started the ascent towards Susanfe Pass early in the morning.
+First to hike in the shade, but also because we knew that the most difficult part would wait for us once we got to the pass: the Haute Cime (the highest peak of Dents du Midi)

 Benoit had already climbed the Haute Cime twice and he kept telling me about the incredible panorama we had from the summit.
-In other words, taking a surge of motivation I had told myself that these 755m of altitude difference from the Susanfe pass should not be unbearable and that I, too, would climb on the highest peak of the Dents du Midi (3257m).
+In other words, I was super motivated and I had told myself that these 755m of elevation gain from the Susanfe pass should not be that difficult and that I, too, would climb on the highest peak of the Dents du Midi (3257m).

 It is therefore in great shape that we arrive at about 9 a.m. at Susanfe Pass.
-There, I carefully fix my backpack on a pole (well yes, it’s better get as light as possible to go up there).
+There, I carefully fix my backpack on a pole (well yes, I wanted to be as light as possible to go up there).

 The Susanfe Pass